 For centuries, it has been the tradition of City Livery Companies to form links with units of the Armed Forces.
 For many years our company has maintained strong links with 151 Regiment, Royal Logistic Corps, London’s only logistic regiment.

-More recently we adopted the Combined Cadet Force at St Dunstan’s College in Catford and entered into an affiliation with HMS ST ALBANS, the last of the Type 23 frigates built for the Royal Navy, based at Portsmouth.
+More recently we adopted the Combined Cadet Force at St Dunstan’s College in Catford and entered into an affiliation with HMS ST ALBANS, the last of the Type 23 frigates built for the Royal Navy, based at Plymouth.

 As well as supporting a variety of fellowship activities, outreach and donating prizes to our military partners, events attended and planned each year include Officers’ Mess guest nights, Subalterns’ Evenings, capability exercises at sea, contingent dinners, cocktail receptions, curry evenings and extensive professional military briefings.